Criticism of Fidesz: Klubrádió

-The independent opposition-aligned radio station Klubrádió was gradually stripped of radio frequencies until it was only able to broadcast from Budapest, and was to be taken off air by the Hungary's media council in 2011.
+The independent opposition-aligned radio station Klubrádió was gradually stripped of radio frequencies until it was only able to broadcast from Budapest, and was to be taken off air by Hungary's media council in 2011.
 After a campaign by listeners, Klubrádió was awarded a long-term frequency in March 2013.
 In February 2021, Klubrádió was finally stripped of its license by the media council (which is staffed by government supporters) after failing to file required paperwork in time.
 Other broadcasters had committed similar mistakes without suffering such a fate.
 Its appeal to restore its frequency was rejected by the media council in March 2021, saying the filing contained errors and did not meet legal requirements.
 The European Commission said it was considering legal action against Hungary for its failure to renew the radio station's license.

 Népszabadság

 The largest-circulation daily newspaper, Népszabadság, was shut down shortly after publishing a story about a profligate luxury helicopter trip of close Fidesz ally and media operative Antal Rogán and his family.
-In 2018, immediately following a landslide Fidesz electoral victory, Magyar Nemzet, one of the two national daily newspapers opposed to the government (which had been in print for 80 years) and its sister radio station (both owned by Lajos Simicska, a businessman that entered into confrontation with Orbán in 2015 after a longstanding alliance between the two) announced their intention to cease operations due in part to a government advertising boycott.
+In 2018, immediately following a landslide Fidesz electoral victory, Magyar Nemzet, one of the two national daily newspapers opposed to the government (which had been in print for 80 years) and its sister radio station (both owned by Lajos Simicska, a businessman who entered into confrontation with Orbán in 2015 after a longstanding alliance between the two) announced their intention to cease operations due in part to a government advertising boycott.
 Hír TV, another media holding of Simicska's media empire, was converted into a pro-government outlet.